Bijections for generalized Tamari intervals via orientations

-From this parameter-correspondence we can see that our bijection for $\cG_{i,j}$ differs (under the classical correspondence of $\cN_{i,j}$ with $\cQ_{i,j}$) from the one in~\cite{FP17}.
-Indeed, in their bijection the parameter $\alpha_0$ corresponds to the length (minus $1$) of the leftmost branch in their labelled DFS trees.
-But that parameter does not correspond to a face-degree (e.g. for one of the two faces adjacent to the root-edge) nor to a vertex-degree (e.g. for one of the two extremities of the root-edge) in the associated rooted non-separable map.
+\begin{remark} From the parameter-correspondence in Remark~\ref{rk:further}, we can see that our bijection for $\cG_{i,j}$ differs (under the classical correspondence of $\cN_{i,j}$ with $\cQ_{i,j}$) from the one in~\cite{FP17}.
+Indeed, in their bijection, the parameter $\alpha_0$ corresponds to the length (minus $1$) of the leftmost branch in their labelled DFS trees.
+But that parameter does not correspond to a face-degree (e.g. for one of the two faces adjacent to the root-edge) nor to a vertex-degree (e.g. for one of the two extremities of the root-edge) in the associated non-separable map. \end{remark}

-{\bf A model of maps for intervals in $\Tam_n^{(m)}$.} For $m\geq 1$, we let $\cQ_n^{(m)}$ be the subfamily of $\cQ_{mn,n}$ where each inner white vertex has $m$ ingoing blue edges in the minimal separating decomposition, and $s'$ has no ingoing blue edge.
-Then $\Phi'$ specializes into a bijection between $\cQ_n^{(m)}$ and intervals of $\Tam_n^{(m)}$.
+Remark~\ref{rk:further} also yields a model of maps for $m$-Tamari intervals.
+For $m\geq 1$, we let $\cQ_n^{(m)}$ be the subfamily of $\cQ_{mn,n}$ where each inner white vertex has $m$ incoming blue edges in the minimal separating decomposition, and $s'$ has no incoming blue edge.
+Then $\Phi'$ yields a bijection between $\cQ_n^{(m)}$ and intervals of $\Tam_n^{(m)}$.
 It is known~\cite{BFP12} (extension of the formula for $m=1$ discovered in~\cite{Ch06}) that the number $I_n^{(m)}$ of intervals in $\Tam_n^{(m)}$ is given by the beautiful formula

-The family $\cQ_{n}^{(1)}$ is in bijection (via contraction of the blue edges directed toward a white vertex~\cite[Section 5]{FPS09}) with rooted triangulations (simple planar maps with all faces of degree $3$) with $n+3$ vertices, endowed with their minimal Schnyder wood.
-Under this correspondence one can check that our bijection coincides with the one by Bernardi and Bonichon~\cite{BB09} (recalled and exploited in Section~\ref{sec:bij_sch}) between $\cI_n$ and rooted triangulations with $n+3$ vertices.
-Rooted triangulations with $n+3$ vertices can then be bijectively enumerated (we will recall a correspondence to certain mobiles in Section~\ref{sec:bij_sch}), giving a bijective proof of~\eqref{eq:mtam} for the case $m=1$.
+The family $\cQ_{n}^{(1)}$ is in bijection (via contraction of the blue edges directed toward a white vertex~\cite[Section 5]{FPS09}) with simple triangulations with $n+3$ vertices, endowed with their minimal Schnyder wood.
+Under this correspondence, one can check that our bijection coincides with the one by Bernardi and Bonichon~\cite{BB09} (recalled and exploited in Section~\ref{sec:bij_sch}) between $\cI_n$ and simple triangulations with $n+3$ vertices.
+Simple triangulations with $n+3$ vertices can then be bijectively enumerated (we will recall a correspondence to certain mobiles in Section~\ref{sec:bij_sch}), giving a bijective proof of~\eqref{eq:mtam} for the case $m=1$.
 It would be interesting to provide a bijective proof of~\eqref{eq:mtam} working for all $m\geq 1$, based on such an approach (edge-contractions or similar operations applied to maps in $\cQ_n^{(m)}$, so as to obtain maps or hypermaps amenable to bijective enumeration).